Note: I received this box in exchange for an honest review.

 Delicate, fluffy (almost smushed) purple sweet potato bread with a thick layer of filling.

-I like the light brown marks on the top as if it were freshly grilled.
+I like the light brown marks on the top as if they were freshly grilled.

 Immediately taste the apple and sweet potato mingling together, along with cloud-like outer breading that gives off a neutral taste.